 Image Credit: Crown Shyness by Angela Sun and Tung Nguyen

-Brigitte Shim & Robert M. Wright,
+Brigitte Shim & Robert M. Wright, University of Toronto

 Forest and Factory is an advance design studio with architecture and landscape architecture students exploring how a sustainable Canadian resource – wood and its automated production could inspire a variety of approaches to thinking about an existing industrial site and the design of a new production facility.
 The results were an intense exploration into the interrelationship between forestry, sustainability, landscape and built form.
 The Daniels Faculty of Architecture, Landscape and Design partnered with Element5, a Canadian CLT company whose new production facility in St. Thomas Ontario will house a fully automated CLT and glulam production facility.
 The students examined the relationship between forestry, wood and its role as a sustainable resource.